Sam-ONeill/FYPCodeBase/README.md

 1. clone the Git directory https://github.com/THISGUY12/FYPCodeBase.git
 2. open terminal
 3. cd into cloned file

-in terminal enter
-	4. cd dev (dev contains the codebase for this project)
+dev contains the codebase for this project
-	5. npm install
-	6. react-native start

-To run this code on a computer you must have a emulator setup or a physical device setup to emulate react native code.
-The code can be veiwed without running react-native start.
-A pre compiled apk is included in the Git and within the supporting documention file.
+# To run the application
+This application can be run by installing the provided apk "app-release.apk".
+Instructions to install this app on an android device are below.

 # Instructions to install and run the application
 Currently this build is for Android phones version 6 and above